-Logging, geophysical monitoring, and pressure and temperature monitoring do not apply to this section and is, therefore, omitted.
-For logging QC reference Appendix B, which includes standard industry practices and will be supplied at a later date after vendor selection.
+Geophysical monitoring and pressure and temperature monitoring do not apply to this section and are, therefore, omitted.
+For logging QC, please reference Appendix B, which includes standard industry practices.
+Specific logging QC information will be supplied at a later date after vendor selection.